Open Wed-Mon, 10 AM - 5 PM (Last Entry at 4 PM)

 Mobile Virtual Reality Trunks (Grades 7+)

 Experience the power of virtual reality to enhance Holocaust education through 360-degree immersive technology.
 “Walk” with Holocaust Survivors through childhood hometowns and concentration camps as they share their stories of survival, creating an unforgettable lesson for your students.
-Based on Illinois Holocaust Museum’s award-winning virtual reality films A Promise Kept (watch trailer) and Don’t Forget Me (watch trailer), this experience is available for 7th – 12th grade and college/university classrooms across Illinois.
+Based on Illinois Holocaust Museum’s award-winning virtual reality films A Promise Kept (watch trailer) and Don’t Forget Me (watch trailer), this experience is available for 7th – 12th grade & college/university classrooms, non-profit organizations, and libraries across the United States.

 [Virtual] Holocaust: Historical Perspectives through Different Voices (Grades 7-12)